fogjama/FSND-project-Order-Book-API/README.md

 Note that while a user can be registered with the application using the `/login` endpoint, no resources can be accessed until the user is granted permissions in Auth0.

+*NB: The following users can be used to generate jwt tokens for test purposes:
+- Admin --> fsnd-admin@fogjama.com / FSND-admin-login
+- User --> fsnd-admin@fogjama.com / FSND-user-login

 ## API Documentation

 ### Deployed Location